 The concept map is a visual representation of how many of the components of this issue connect together and lead back to the main issue at hand.
 The titles of each component in the map are color-coded based on what type of issue they represent.
 A circle at the right-hand side of the title in a different color indicates that the component could also be considered under that type.
 Each component is connected to at least one other with a short text blurb at the end of the arrow indicating how the two components are related to each other.
-Social roles appear in blue, social inequalities appear in green, social biases or beliefs appear in yellow, and social conditions appear in red.
+Social roles appear in blue, social inequalities appear in green, social biases or beliefs appear in yellow, and social conditions appear in orange.

 Focusing on police officers – a role within the issue comprising of people accused of an array of misdeeds – a lot of people don't fully understand just what it takes to be a police officer.
 Most importantly, police training focuses very heavily on maintaining the safety of the officer first, rather than the safety of the civilians.
 That already sounds bad, and a lot of people see it as bad, but it is quite logical when looking at the bigger picture.
 Police need to protect themselves first because if they don't and something happens to them, then they can't protect others anymore either.